jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Well, think it over," said Frau Kellar, rising, "and if it suits you, mention it to Lottie.
 She'll stay with you to-day, and you can see what she is for yourself."

-The pastor sat still for a long while after Frau Kellar had left him with his hands upon his knees, gazing into <p class="pagenum">Begin page 29</p>the fire.
+The pastor sat still for a long while after Frau Kellar had left him with his hands upon his knees, gazing into <hr><p class="pagenum">Page 29</p>the fire.
 Presently a tear trickled down his cheek, then another and another.
 The pastor was weeping the death of his first and only love: for his first marriage had been as business-like a contract as the present proposed arrangement; and his feeling for Dora had been his one romance.
 But, after all, one cannot live on romance; especially one plus six children, and minus either a wife or a housekeeper.
 Romance will not mend the broken head or heal the scalded foot: it will not light the kitchen fire or keep the sausages from burning.
 The pastor might shed a tear or so over his lost golden-haired darling; but business is business, and when the door at last was gently opened, he knew quite well that the buxom figure and smiling face in the doorway were the face and form of his future wife.

 "Dinner is ready, Herr Pastor."